gbif/ipt/scripts/create_users/README.md

 # create_users.groovy

 A Groovy script that automates bulk user creation via a web UI using Selenide (Chrome browser automation).
-It reads users from a CSV file and creates each one through the admin panel of your application.
+It reads users from a CSV file and creates each one through the admin panel of the IPT.

 ---